Just In

 Liz Butowicz, Microsoft training services partner, was one of the instructors leading an artificial intelligence bootcamp training Thursday.
 Attendees included educators at Gateway Technical College and other Wisconsin technical colleges.

-RYAN PATTERSON
+RYAN PATTERSONRaju

 Ritu Raju, Gateway Technical College president and CEO, said it is crucial to learn more about artificial intelligence so educators can teach themselves and students how to responsibly use the technology.